 Can I travel to the UK with a Tier 4 visa linked to a previous course of study that I recently completed (to study a course at the University of Warwick)?

 Please be aware that it is risky to enter the UK in order to take up a course of study at the University of Warwick with a Tier 4 visa which is associated to a course you have recently completed (whether at Warwick or not), even if the date of the visa is valid.
-You will not have permission to enrol until you have submitted a Tier 4 visa application using a Warwick CAS and even if you are permitted entry to the UK, it does not mean that you will be eligible to make a new Tier 4 visa application from within the UK.
-When arriving at the UK border, an Immigration Officer may not be satisfied that you meet the Immigration Rules for entry as a Tier 4 student when your current Tier 4 visa is linked to a course/institution by whom you are no longer sponsored and you could be refused entry to the UK.
-Therefore, in most cases you would be advised to apply for a new Tier 4 visa with a University of Warwick CAS number for the correct course before travelling to the UK.
+You will not have permission to enrol until you have submitted a Tier 4 visa application using a Warwick CAS and even if you are permitted entry to the UK, it does not mean that you will be eligible to make a new Tier 4 visa application from within the UK (you should first check your eligibility for making a Tier 4 Visa application in the UK).
+A Tier 4 visa application made outside of the UK is usually processed faster (an average of 3 weeks processing time outside of UK vs 8 weeks in the UK), and cheaper.
+Where possible, you should apply for a new Tier 4 visa with a University of Warwick CAS number for the correct course before travelling to the UK.

 If you currently hold a valid Tier 4 visa linked to a previous course of study, and do not have sufficient time to apply for a Tier 4 visa using a Warwick CAS from your home country to start a new course with us, your options are:

 1) Check whether there is a 'user pay service' available in your home country.
-In many countries the VFSglobal offers a fast-track visa application service (priority service) so that an application is decided within 5 working days.
-If so, make sure that you pay the additional charge and use this service.
+In many countries the VFSglobal offers a fast-track visa application service (priority service/ super priority service) so that an application is decided within 5 or 1 working days (from the date you attend the appointment to the date of decision; you should add another 2-3 days before you can collect your passport/documents).
+If you decide to do so, make sure that you pay the additional charge and use this service.

 Please note that due to the risks associated with this option, you should use this option only after all other options are exhausted.